 "When you walk in, everyone’s smiling, everyone’s happy, everyone’s doing their job.
 They don’t have to be told what to do— they know what needs to get done.”

 - Robert Newton, Director of Quality Assurance & Food Safety

-To produce thousands of Craft Seed Bars and Seed Butters per week, you need a dedicated, first-rate bakery team that takes pride in their work and genuinely enjoys each others company.
+To produce thousands of Seed Bars, Seed Butters, and Seed'nola per week, you need a dedicated, first-rate bakery team that takes pride in their work and genuinely enjoys each others company.
 This team, above everything else, is the key ingredient to 88 Acres.